curohn/programming_for_business_project/project_0_writeup.md

   **Industry standard:** Major real estate companies like Zillow and Redfin use similar regression-based approaches for their price estimate tools, proving this method works in the real world.

-1. What  will  be  your  evaluation  strategy?
+8. What  will  be  your  evaluation  strategy?
 What  metrics  will  you  use  to  evaluate  your predictive model and why?
 How will you evaluate the improvement that your solution provides to the outcomes of the organization?
 E.g., how KPI will change after your solution is integrated into a company’s ecosystem?

-2. How will the organization be expected to utilize your solution in their workflow?
+9. How will the organization be expected to utilize your solution in their workflow?
 What is the capacity requirement for the company to utilize your solution?

+At Zillow we would use the database as a supplemental tool in our research when evaluating a property.
+Essentially we would use it as a baseline value adjusting for current market and property conditions.
+There is no real capacity requirements as we are delivering supplemental pricing data for our real estate agents.
+As long as we are able to feed current and past data into the model the only real restriction will be sever costs. maintenance and data entry.
+- **The Problem:** Zillow hosts the most popular real estate platform in the world, allowing users to view, explore, and purchase homes across the United States.
+However, many properties lack accurate price estimates, making it difficult for users to determine fair market value and compare options effectively.
+We need to create a prediction engine that can automatically estimate home prices based on property features.

+  **Why it's important:**
+  - **For Users:** Home buyers and sellers need reliable price estimates to make informed decisions.
+Without accurate predictions, users may overpay for homes or price their listings incorrectly, leading to financial losses and wasted time.
+  - **For Zillow:** Providing accurate price estimates increases user trust and engagement with the platform.
+Users who receive helpful pricing information are more likely to return to Zillow for future real estate needs, increasing market share and revenue.
+  - **For Society:** Better price transparency in real estate markets helps create fairer transactions and reduces information asymmetry between buyers and sellers.

+  **Goals:**
+  1. Build a prediction model that accurately estimates home prices based on features like bedrooms, bathrooms, lot size, and location
+  2. Provide instant price estimates for properties across all U.S. markets
+  3. Increase user engagement and satisfaction on the Zillow platform
+  4. Help users make more informed real estate decisions